Bicycle Touring Shikoku and Honshu – A Great Itinerary to Adventure Travel Japan

-Last Updated on 26 June 2022 by Cycloscope
+Last Updated on 31 January 2026 by Cycloscope

 A great itinerary to travel Shikoku and Honshu with a focus on the Japanese Alps

-What to see and do, bicycle touring or backpacking
+What to see and do, bicycle touring, or backpacking

 This article is part of our Rough Guide for budget travel in Japan.
-Check the first part in the link above for hints, hacks, and tricks to make your dream trip to Japan become true.
+Check the first part in the link above for hints, hacks, and tricks to make your dream trip to Japan true.

 Here’s the second stage of our bicycle trip itinerary, in the islands of Shikoku and Honshu.
 It wasn’t as perfect as the first part of our bicycle touring itinerary in Kyushu, just because of the busy part from Okayama to Osaka.